Updated: November 23, 2023 - 11 min read

 How do you know when to cut corners to get a product out the door?

-How do you think we came up with the price for X product?
+How do you think we came up with the product pricing?

 Who are our competitors?

 Very, very, rarely will you be asked any overly technical questions in a Product Manager interview.
-Unless you’re applying to be a Technical Product Manager, or you’re a few rounds in for a specific PM role which requires a higher tech skill set, technical questions will be surface-level.
-In general, technical questions in PM interviews are designed to see how well you’d work with engineers, and to test your familiarity with the tech the company is working with.
+Unless you’re applying to be a Technical Product Manager, or you’re a few rounds in for a specific Product Manager role which requires a higher tech skill set, technical questions will be surface-level.
+In general, technical questions in Product Management interviews are designed to see how well you’d work with engineers, and to test your familiarity with the tech the company is working with.

 Our engineering teams are pretty used to employing X methodologies.
 What is your opinion of them?
 Have you used them in the past?